The Sims Stories: Gameplay

 Life Stories uses the same engine and gameplay mechanics as The Sims 2.
 In addition to the open-ended freeplay mode from The Sims 2, Life Stories features two pre-defined scenarios.
 In each scenario the player takes control of one of two protagonists and is tasked with accomplishing various goals in that character's life.
 The game features significant use of scripted sequences to create pre-defined dramatic events and situations.

 There are three neighborhoods to play – one for each of the two stories, as well as a freeplay neighborhood.
 Several objects from various The Sims 2 packs are made available in Life Stories, such as the bowling alley from The Sims 2: Nightlife and pool table from The Sims 2: University.

 Reception

-Life Stories received "average" reviews according to the review aggregation website Metacritic.
+Life Stories received "mixed or average" reviews according to the review aggregation website Metacritic.
 IGN praised the low system requirements but criticized its inability of allowing players to make their own stories.
 4Players gave it 74%.
 Gamekult gave the game five out of ten, saying that the game "offers a rather unoriginal approach to the world of The Sims: the objectives to be met and the following story may innovate a little on what the series has usually offered us, [but] all of the gameplay and the actions carried out remain far too close to The Sims 2 to truly impress."